Can you have sex while using Monistat?

 Having vaginal sex while you are using Monistat is not recommended.
 Monistat is the brand name of the antifungal drug miconazole, which is commonly used to treat vaginal yeast infections.
 Other types of sexual activity do not interfere with the use of Monistat.

-Monistat comes as a cream or a vaginal suppository and is applied topically — either inserted directly into the vagina or spread on the skin near the opening of the vagina.
+Monistat comes as an internal cream, external cream, and a vaginal suppository (also called a pessary).
+The internal cream comes already loaded into an applicator which is inserted directly into the vagina.
+The external cream can be spread on the skin near the opening of the vagina to relieve outside itch or irritation.
 Having vaginal sex while using Monistat could:

 - Irritate your vagina even more

 - Interfere with you getting the full dose of the medication

 - Increase your risk of pregnancy and sexually transmitted diseases because both Monistat cream and suppositories are oil-based, which can weaken latex condoms or diaphragms.

 Vaginal yeast infections are most frequently caused by a yeast called Candida albicans.
 About 1 in 5 women have this yeast living in their vaginal area normally without developing any symptoms of infection.
 Exactly why vaginal yeast infections develop is unclear.